webaverse/docs/docs/engineering/preview/preview-backend-quickstart.md

 ```
 ### Doesn't Re-compile automatically

-The application won't hot reload itself automatically if there is any changes to any file.
-You have re-run application to effect new changes.
+The application won't hot reload itself automatically.
+If there are any changes to any files, re-run the application to reflect them.

 ---